webiny/docs.webiny.com/docs/get-started/quick-start.md

 Edit `.env.json` file in the root of the project and set the `MONGODB_SERVER` value.
 The values in this file are unique for your project, you do NOT need to change any other values.

+> In case you need any help creating a MongoDB cluster on MongoDB Atlas, please follow [this guide](/docs/other/guides/mongodb-atlas).

 > IMPORTANT: it's important to give the outside world access to your database because the database will be accessed from your cloud functions, thus you'll never have a fixed IP address.
 See the [Whitelist Your Connection IP Address](https://docs.atlas.mongodb.com/getting-started/#whitelist-your-connection-ip-address).
 Make sure you add a `0.0.0.0/0` entry.

 > The `MONGODB_SERVER` value should be in the format of a MongoDB connection string such as:
 >`mongodb+srv://{YOUR_USERNAME}:{YOUR_PASSWORD}@someclustername.mongodb.net`.